jaishree/ActiveAndroidTest/Schema-migrations.md

 If new classes are added, ActiveAndroid will automatically add them to the database.
-If you want to change something to existing tables however (add or delete a column), this is done using sql-scripts which can be put in `assets/migrations`.
-Whenever your schema (e.g. classes that are annotated with `@Table(…)`) changes you need to
+If you want to change something in an existing table however (e.g. add or delete a column), this is done using sql-scripts which can be put in `assets/migrations`.
+Whenever your schema (i.e. classes that extend `Model`) changes you need to

 1. increase the meta-information AA_DB_VERSION.
 2. provide a script `<NewVersion>.sql` in `/assets/migrations`.